-Public Works currently employs 29 full-time workers and 9 part-timers, both in the Street Division and the Water Department, who are responsible for maintaining 110.014 miles of road.
+Public Works employs full-time and part-timer workers in the Street Division and the Water Department, who are responsible for maintaining 110.014 miles of road.
 The majority of these employees are laborers, truck drivers, and operators.
 Many of them possess CDL’s, or a Commercial Driver’s License, signifying that they have the proper knowledge, training, and understanding required to operate and drive the various vehicles Public Works owns.

 The Public Works fleet has many different vehicles, all for a range of tasks.
 Standard pickup’s, vans for the Water Department, several dump trucks, excavators, front end loaders, backhoes, tractors, and street sweepers.
 Additionally, the Department owns and maintains several pieces of heavy equipment to help conduct jobs around the town such as leaf machines, chippers, mowers, and asphalt rollers.